LabLens-JMU/Backend/README.md

-# LabLens – Backend (Hardware / Edge Layer)
+# LabLens – Backend (Hardware and Detection)

 > Real-time computer lab occupancy detection using machine vision.

-The Backend is the physical edge layer of the LabLens system.
+The Backend is the physical and main detection layer of the LabLens system.
 It uses a Raspberry Pi 5 and camera module to capture live video, runs occupancy detection using YOLOv8 and OpenCV, and transmits structured occupancy data to the Center API in real time.

 ---